This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store them in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stove or in the microwave.
+Store in an airtight container in the refrigerator for up to 3 days.
+Reheat gently on the stovetop or in the microwave.

-Yes, let them cool completely, then freeze in an airtight container for up to 3 months.
+Yes.
+Let them cool completely, then freeze in an airtight container for up to 3 months.
 Thaw in the fridge before reheating.
+The texture will soften slightly after freezing.

 More Small Batch Apple Recipes